indeedeng/Mariner-Issue-Collector/README.md

 This will parse the outputData.json file and update the [githubMarkdown](./OutputFiles/githubMarkdown.md) with a list of issues that can be easily viewed on GitHub.

-## Mariner Demo App As A GitHub Action
+## Mariner Issue Collector As A GitHub Action

-The Mariner Demo App ships with a default GitHub Action that runs every 8 hours to generate a fresh issue list.
+Mariner ships with a default GitHub Action that runs every 8 hours to generate a fresh issue list.
 Details are in the [action YAML file](./.github/workflows/main.yml)

 ## Getting Help